jmcmeen/etn-sar/README.md

 The amphibian model predicted 42.7 species for Great Smoky Mountains NP compared to 43 reported, demonstrating strong predictive accuracy.

+### Updated Analysis with `sars`

+The updated notebook (`analysis_updates.ipynb`) reanalyzes the data using the [`sars`](https://pypi.org/project/sars/) Python library, which fits SAR models via nonlinear least squares (NLS) in arithmetic space rather than the log-linear OLS used in the original calculations.
+The NLS approach is generally preferred in modern SAR literature because it does not impose the variance structure assumed by log-transformation (Tjørve & Tjørve 2021).
+The notebook covers:

+1. **Power-law fits** for all three taxonomic groups with NLS parameter estimates
+2. **Reptile power vs. linear comparison** — the linear model (R² = 0.998) dramatically outperforms the power model (R² = 0.66) for reptiles
+3. **Residual diagnostics** revealing the systematic misfit of the power model to the reptile data
+4. **Multi-model comparison** across all 20 SAR models supported by `sars`
+5. **Threshold analysis** testing for breakpoints / small-island effects
+6. **Predictive validation** comparing NLS predictions against independent test sites from the original publication

+The full methodological discussion — parameter shifts between fitting methods, the AICc limitation at n = 4, curve shape analysis, and ecological interpretation — is in [`comparative_analysis.md`](comparative_analysis.md).

 ## Setup

 ```bash
 pip install -r requirements.txt
 jupyter notebook analysis.ipynb
 ```

+The updated analysis requires the [`sars`](https://pypi.org/project/sars/) library (included in `requirements.txt`).